Australia's Wildfires and Climate Change Are Making One Another Worse

 Gleick says that the bushfires are a “very clear example of the links between climate change and extreme weather.”
 He points out that these fires are very similar to recent highly destructive fires in Brazil and California.

 “It’s not a question of whether climate change has caused these fires.
 Fires start for natural reasons — or for human cause reasons.
 What we’re seeing is a worsening of the conditions that make the fires in Australia unprecedentedly bad,” says Gleick.
 “All of these factors — record heat, unprecedented drought, lack of rain — all contribute to drying out the fuel that makes these fires worse.
-What we have are fires that might have occurred anyway, but the extent, the severity the intensity of these fires is far worse than it otherwise would have been without the fingerprints of climate change.”
+What we have are fires that might have occurred anyway, but the extent, the severity, the intensity of these fires is far worse than it otherwise would have been without the fingerprints of climate change.”

 Rahmstorf also says that climate scientists believe wildfire conditions are worsening because climate change affects the water cycle, which in turn “leads to less rainfall in already dry parts of the world, and more rainfall in the already wet parts of the world.”
 Australia is especially vulnerable to climate change because the continent is already hot and dry; a large swathe of the country is facing increased risk of drought, says Rahmstorf.